MILA-Wien/collectivo-quickstart/README.md

-# Collectivo Quickstart

-An example implementation of Collectivo.
-See https://collectivo.io/quickstart/
+This is an archived version of Collectivo.
+The current version has been moved to: https://github.com/collectivo-dev/collectivo